"Tell me and I forget. Show me and I remember. Let me do and I understand."

 Local and international - combined?

 As a school fully recognized by the Canton of Zurich, the SOT follows Lehrplan 21 - but goes far beyond it.
-In addition to the fulfillment of these required competencies, the SOT is based on the British curriculum for the English language.
-In addition, great emphasis is placed on creativity, the arts and sport.
+In addition to fulfilling these required competencies, SOT draws on the British curriculum for the English language.
+Great emphasis is also placed on creativity, the arts and sports.
 All of this is combined with a foundation that promotes the development of a strong mindset and focuses on the individual personality of each child.

 Swiss or international?